yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 :white_check_mark: 8.
 Why Should We Bind The Function ?

 > - When you define a component using an ES6 class, a common pattern is for an event handler to be a method on the class.
-In JavaScript, `class methods are not bound by default`.
-If you forget to bind this.someEventHandler, this `will be undefined` when the function is actually called.
+If we don't use bind method, the `this will refer to window scope`, and code within the class body's syntactic boundary is always executed in strict mode, then `will be undefined` when the function is actually called.
 > - This is `a way of saving the current value of this`, which is in scope during the call to the constructor, so that it can be used later when the function is called.
 > - Bind creates a new function that will force the this inside the function to be the parameter passed to bind().
 > - When you `need to access props, state on the class`, then you would need to bind it.